 In R v Stone and Dobinson, the Court found that the defendant was under a duty to prevent the victim’s death.
 In particular, the Court relied on the defendant’s ‘assumption of responsibility’ to the victim.

 R v Pittwood

-R v Pittwood establishes that the necessary duty of care required for an omission to constitute the actus reus of murder can stem from a contractual duty.
+The case of R v Pittwood clarifies that the necessary duty of care required for an omission to constitute the actus reus of murder can stem from a contractual duty.

 R v Evans

-R v Evans (Gemma) is an example where the defendant was under a duty to act, and by failing to act was found guilty of an offence.
+In R v Evans (Gemma), the defendant was under a duty to act, and by failing to act was found guilty of an offence.

 R v Miller